-A Kent football club have announced they are to launch a full-time post-16 football and development academy – the first of its kind in its district.
+A Kent football club has announced they are to create a full-time post-16 football and development academy – the first of its kind in its district.

 Folkestone Invicta will begin a two-year, Level 3 BTEC Diploma in Sport and Physical Activity course at the BuildKent Stadium in September for students who have just completed their GCSEs.

 Combining both academic learning and regular football training by UEFA-licensed coaches, the programme will give the Isthmian Premier side the opportunity to promote youth into the club’s first-team upon completion as they look to rocket up the football pyramid.

-Academy manager Mark Taylor, who will lead the programme alongside teacher Dominic Castle, believes it will also allow the club to attract the next pool of talent in the area.
+Academy manager Mark Taylor, who will spearhead the programme alongside founder Dominic Castle, believes it will also allow the club to attract the next pool of talent in the area.